jingzhian/mkdocs-md-notes/docs/gastroenterology.md

   - Consult Gastroenterology with a view co-admit to a high dependency unit (or intensive care unit if incubated).

-### Gallstones 胆石 and Biliary Colic
+### Cholelithiasis 胆石

-Presentation\
+Symptoms are a result of a stimulated gallbladder (e.g., from a fatty meal) contracting when a gallstone obstructs the outlet of the cystic duct.

+Presentation

-Biliary colic typically causes right upper quadrant pain, epigastric pain or chest pain that is constant (the term \"colic\" is a misnomer), typically lasts 4-6 hours or less, and often radiates to the back (classically under the right shoulder blade).
-It is often accompanied by nausea or vomiting and often follows a heavy, fatty meal.
-These symptoms are a result of a stimulated gallbladder (e.g., from a fatty meal) contracting when a gallstone obstructs the outlet of the cystic duct.
-The hallmark of biliary colic is that the stone is mobile and eventually moves away from the outlet allowing resumption of normal gallbladder function and resolution of symptoms.
+- Biliary colic typically causes right upper quadrant pain, epigastric pain or chest pain that is constant (the term \"colic\" is a misnomer), typically lasts 4-6 hours or less, and often radiates to the back (classically under the right shoulder blade).
+- It is often accompanied by nausea or vomiting and often follows a heavy, fatty meal.
+- The hallmark of biliary colic is that the stone is mobile and eventually moves away from the outlet allowing resumption of normal gallbladder function and resolution of symptoms.

 ### Cholecystitis

--   Presentation\
-    RUQ pain from cholecystitis also causes right upper quadrant pain with associated nausea and vomiting and also classically occurs following a large, fatty meal.
 The pathophysiology of cholecystitis is similar to biliary colic but is caused by a stone that is not dislodged from the cystic duct outlet.

+**Clinical Features**

+- RUQ pain from cholecystitis also causes right upper quadrant pain with associated nausea and vomiting and also classically occurs following a large, fatty meal.
-In contrast to biliary colic, the symptoms of cholecystitis typically persist, are more severe, and are often associated with fever.
+- In contrast to biliary colic, the symptoms of cholecystitis typically persist, are more severe, and are often associated with fever.
 An elevated white blood cell count is often present from inflammation of the distended gallbladder wall.
 It should be noted that these inflammatory changes found with cholecystitis can be acute or chronic.
-Additionally, the condition of acalculous cholecystitis, in which gall stones are not implicated in the pathophysiology, can occur, particularly in the elderly and the very-ill ICU patient.
+- Less than 25% of patients with Acute Cholecystitis present without right upper quadrant pain or colic

--   Physical\
+-   Physical

     -   Positive Murphy's sign - high specificity, low sensitivity

+#### Acalculous Cholecystitis

+A cholecystitis in which gallstones are not implicated in the pathophysiology, can occur, particularly in the elderly and the very-ill ICU patient.

 ### Cholangitis

+#### Acute Cholangitis

+- Charcot's Triad: fever, upper abdominal pain, jaundice
+- Rayneud's Pentad: Charcot's triad + HoTN + syncope

+**Management**

+- Blood culture
+- ERCP

+**Case**

+- Patient worsen after ERCP

+  - HAGMA found in renal panel
+    - Lactate and ketones
+      - DKA delayed presentation

 ### Hepatobiliary Sepsis